 - I just got here from the bottom of an FOI request, what is going on? #

-WhatDoTheyKnow is a service run by a charity.
-It helps ordinary members of the public make FOI requests, and easily track and share the responses from public bodies like yourself in the UK.
+Welcome!
+WhatDoTheyKnow is a free service that helps ordinary members of the public make FOI requests, and easily track and share the responses from public bodies like yourself in the UK.
 It is run by the charity UKCOD.

-The FOI request you received was made by someone using WhatDoTheyKnow.
+The FOI request that has brought you here was made by someone using WhatDoTheyKnow.
 You can simply reply to the request as you would any other request from an individual.
 The only difference is that your response will be automatically published on the Internet.

 If you have privacy or other concerns, please read the answers below.
-You might also like to read the introduction to WhatDoTheyKnow to find out more about what the site does from the point of view of a user.
+You might like to read the introduction to WhatDoTheyKnow to find out more about what the site does from the point of view of a user.
 You can also search the site to find the authority that you work for, and view the status of any requests made using the site.

 Finally, we welcome comments and thoughts from FOI officers, please get in touch.

 - Why are you publishing responses to FOI requests? #